emqx/emqx/apps/emqx_gateway/README.md

     - The Concept Review

 Gateway v0.3: "Fault tolerance and high availability"
+    - A common session modoule for message delivery policy
     - The restart mechanism for gateway-instance
     - Consistency of cluster state
     - Configuration hot update